babangsund/babangsund.com/src/blog/relay_experimental.md

 ```

 The RelayObservable from `fetchQuery` can be converted to a Promise, which will instead
-resolve to a snapshot of the query data when the *first* (and only first) response is received from the server.
+resolve to a single snapshot of the query data when the *first* (and only first) response is received from the server.

 > Converting Observable to a Promise will invalidate the returned disposer function.